Minnal Veeran: Production

 Minnal Veeran was directed by Jampana, and produced by R. Kalyanaraman under T. N. R. Productions.
 The story and dialogue were written by A. L. Narayanan.
-Cinematography was handled by S. J. Thomas and W. R. Subba Rao.
+Cinematography was handled by S. J. Thomas (black and white) and W. R. Subba Rao (Gevacolor).
 While mainly in black and white, the film also featured some colour sequences.
 Its final length was 13791 feet.

 Soundtrack

-The music was composed by Vedha, and the lyrics were written by A. L. Narayanan, R. Palanisamy, Thanjai N. Ramaiah Dass and A. Maruthakasi.Playback singers are Seerkazhi Govindarajan, P. B. Sreenivas, S. C. Krishnan, C. Thangkappan, Radha Jayalakshmi, M. L. Vasanthakumari, P. Leela, T. V. Rathnam, A. G. Rathnamala, K. Jamuna Rani & G. Kasthuri.
+The music was composed by Vedha.

 Release and reception

 Minnal Veeran was released on 20 March 1959, and failed commercially.